Source Themes

 Breaking Down the U.S. Employment Multiplier Using Micro-Level Data

-Using newly matched U.S. defense contract and restricted administrative employment data, we show that the employment effects of defense procurement are costly, concentrated, and slow to diffuse.
-Employment gains are initially driven by large existing …
+Using newly matched U.S. defense contract and restricted administrative employment data, we show that the regional employment effects of defense procurement are costly, concentrated, and slow to diffuse.
+Employment gains are initially driven by large …

 This paper provides novel empirical evidence on how political fragmentation shapes the fiscal transmission mechanism.
-Using data from 16 OECD countries (1978--2019) and narrative accounts to identify exogenous fiscal interventions, we show that when …
+Using data from 16 OECD countries (1978-2019) and narrative accounts to identify exogenous fiscal interventions, we show that when …

 The Deposit Franchise and the Risk-Taking Channel of Monetary Policy